OSGConnect/OUTDATED-tutorial-fsurf/README.md

      $ fsurf  --submit --subject test --dir $PWD

-Free surfer requires that the MRI file to be deidentified and defaced.
+The `FreeSurfer` requires that the MRI file to be deidentified and defaced.
 The supplied `test_defaced.mgz` is already deidentified and defaced, so say `y` to the following questions.

      Has the MRI data been deidentified (This is required) [y/n]? y Has the MRI data been defaced (This is recommended) [y/n]? y